CHNCoin Difficulty Chart

 90 Days

-The CHNCoin difficulty adjustment levels are calculated using the daily difficulty average data points in the CHNCoin difficulty graph.
+The CHNCoin difficulty data levels are calculated using the daily difficulty average data points in the CHNCoin difficulty graph.

 CHNCoin Difficulty History for the Last 120 Days